Reframing Chores as Ship Operations

 • I have an allergy to marketing, so let me not do marketing.
 I want to have fun running a ship that welcomes people to come aboard and go to interesting places.

-The Hypothesis: by directly connecting this imagination directly to the delighted/joyful/loving narrative of operationalizing it into an actual ship that hosts people, I may be able to reduce the friction I feel when doing “boring marketing tasks”This is also an attempted dodge around Pathological Demand Avoidance (PDA), which I talked about in March 3rd Report.
+The Hypothesis: by connecting this imagination directly to the delighted/joyful/loving narrative of operationalizing it into an actual ship that hosts people, I may be able to reduce the friction I feel when doing “boring marketing tasks”This is also an attempted dodge around Pathological Demand Avoidance (PDA), which I talked about in March 3rd Report.
 The other name for PDA is Persistent Demand for Autonomy, which my motivational hypothesis is operationalizing into the form of an independent vessel..

 Metrics, Reframed

 The metric changes from “tangible goods produced that leads to connection” to “acts of depicting care and caring”.
 This is human connection PERFORMED.
-The desire benefit is trust earned over time, which can take many forms.
+The desired benefit is trust earned over time, which can take many forms.

 Skills, Reframed